-These Pumpkin Buns filled with pumpkin jam are fluffy, soft, and super delicious, you just have to try them!
-The dough is easy to make and the Homemade pumpkin jam adds an extra fall flavor.
-They are like clouds filled with comfort, great for breakfast, lunch box, or with a cup of coffee or tea.
+These pumpkin buns filled with pumpkin jam are fluffy, soft, and super delicious, you just have to try them!
+The dough is easy to make, and the homemade pumpkin jam adds an extra fall flavor.
+They are like clouds filled with comfort, great for breakfast, a lunch box, or a cup of coffee or tea.
 The dough can be made in advance and baked the next day, or even frozen for later use.
-Get your hands on these babies, they are amazing!
+Get your hands on these babies; they are amazing!

 Working with dough is one of my favorite processes in cooking.
 It’s so satisfying and relaxing.
 Making these Pumpkin buns is fun and easy.
 All you need is a little bit of patience, as with any dough recipe, but the final result is well worth the wait.

 For the dough, I use homemade pumpkin puree, but you can use storebought too.
 If you feel that adding pumpkin to the dough and the filling is too much pumpkin flavor, I assure you not.
 You won’t taste the pumpkin in the dough(or if you do, it will be very minimal). it’s mainly for color, and the filling adds the perfect amount of pumpkin flavor.

 How to make Pumpkin Buns?

 Note: For exact measurements and directions see the recipe card below!

 - You can make the Pumpkin jam the day before or even earlier and keep it in the fridge till ready to use.
 Of course, you can also make it at the same time as you make the pumpkin buns.
 It’s really up to you how much time you have and what is easier for you.